t-SNE Exaggerates Clusters, Provably

-Previous works by \citet{linderman2019clustering} and \citet{arora2018analysis} have identified that clustered inputs induce clustered t-SNE visualizations in a suitable sense.
+Previous works by \citet{linderman2019clustering} and \citet{arora2018analysis} have identified that clustered inputs induce clustered t-SNE visualizations in the sense that sufficiently well-separated Gaussian-shaped clusters in the input must produce corresponding well-separated clusters in the output visualization.
 A key question for practitioners left unanswered by these analyses is: when does a clustered output imply a clustered input?
 More generally, what information can be deduced about the input given a visualization?
-We answer this question by providing theoretical and practical evidence that the strength of cluster structure in the input cannot be reliably inferred from the low-dimensional visualization.
-In particular, we prove that (i) similarly clustered t-SNE visualizations do not imply similarly clustered inputs, and (ii) distinctly clustered visualizations do not imply distinctly different inputs.
+We begin to answer this question by proving that the strength of cluster separation in the input cannot be reliably inferred from the low-dimensional visualization.

-To quantify the strength of the cluster structure in a dataset, we employ well-known cluster indices such as the average silhouette score \citep{rousseeuw1987silhouettes}, the Calinski-Harabasz index \citep{Caliński01011974}, and the Dunn index \citep{DunnIndex1974}.
+To quantify the strength of cluster separation in a dataset, we employ well-known distance-based cluster indices such as the average silhouette score \citep{rousseeuw1987silhouettes}, the Calinski-Harabasz index \citep{Caliński01011974}, and the Dunn index \citep{DunnIndex1974}.
 For sake of readability, we focus on presenting our results with respect to the average silhouette score.
-Our results hold identically for the other indices as well (see Appendix \ref{sec:appendix_false_pos}).
+Our results hold identically for the other indices as well (see Appendices \ref{sec:CHindex} and \ref{sec:Dunnindex}).